annihilatorrrr/OnlineClassesBot/README.md

 >>python setup.py

- The Bot is ready to work now.
+ The Bot is ready to work now,
  Put the invite link of your 1st online class in 'meeting_link1.txt' and the invite link of 2nd class in 'meeting_link.txt'.
- Run the following command to run the bot:
+ Run the following commands(in the same directory) to run the bot:

 >>python zoom_bot.py